shaohsuanhung/STORM-PSR/temporal_stream/train_spatial_temporal/README.md

 ```
 $ git clone [To be add, url of this repo in the public github]
-$ cd KeyStep/temporal_stream/train_sptial_temporal
+$ cd STROM-PSR/temporal_stream/train_sptial_temporal
-$ conda create -n KeyStep python=3.9 -y
+$ conda create -n storm-psr python=3.9 -y
-$ conda activate KeyStep
+$ conda activate storm-psr
-$ pip install -r KeyStep/temporal_stream/requirements.txt
+$ pip install -r storm-psr/temporal_stream/requirements.txt
 ```

 ## Usage
 In this folder, there are two stages to train the model.
 First, train the temporal encoder.
 Second, end-to-end train the sptai and temporal encoder.
 ### Train the temporal encoder
 The temporal encoder learn the temporal context of the frame-level embeddings in the videos.
-So to train the tempoarl encoder, we need the embeddings of the video dataset, this can be generate by the pre-trained spatial encoder that trained in the `KeyStep/temporal_stream/pretrained_spaital` [folder](../pretrained_spatial).
+So to train the tempoarl encoder, we need the embeddings of the video dataset, this can be generate by the pre-trained spatial encoder that trained in the `STORM-PSR/temporal_stream/pretrained_spaital` [folder](../pretrained_spatial).
 The following command can be used to train the spatial model (default hyperparameters can be found in our paper):
 ```
 python train.py --data_dir DATA_DIR\
                 --psr_label_path PSR_LABEL_PATH\